-- 1. General Operating Support [GOS] funds may be used: to support the mission and activities (where not prohibited) of an art exclusive organization. - 2.
-Special Project [SPS] funds may be used to: support the cost of an art-related special project open to the general public (e.g. Lectures, Performances, Workshops, Exhibitions, & Festivals).
+1. General Operating Support [GOS] funds may be used: to support the mission and activities (where not prohibited) of a history exclusive organization.

+2. Special Project [SPS] funds may be used to: support the cost of a history-related special project open to the general public (e.g. Lectures, Performances, Workshops, Exhibitions, Concerts, & Festivals).